 Many electric bikes are based on a 36v battery.
-You may do better with more powerful motors, which can use a 48v, 52v, 72v or higher battery systems.
+You may do better with more powerful motors, which can use 48v, 52v, 72v, or higher battery systems.

-That fact that some countries speed limit electric bikes doesn’t mean a low power battery/engine combination is all that is needed.
-What is the difference between a speed and a regular e-bike?
-Find out in this post.
+The fact that some countries speed limit electric bikes doesn’t mean a low power battery/engine combination is all that is needed.

 Also, the weight of any luggage can make a big difference in how much work the motor needs to do.
 Extra weight also affects the battery range, and, in turn, influences costs.